-- Place rice, bread crumbs, eggs, cheese, onion, salt and pepper in a bowl and mix well.
-Start with lesser amount of egg and if mixture seems dry, add another.
-It should hold together, but not be too runny.
+- Place all the ingredients in a bowl and mix well (TIP: if mixture seems dry, add another egg - it should hold together, but not be too runny).

 - Heat oil on a nonstick griddle or in a pan over medium-high heat.

 - Using a 1/4 cup measure, place a dollop of rice mixture on the griddle/pan, then use the back of the cup to flatten into a patty.
 Repeat with remaining rice mixture.

 - Cook the first side until golden brown, about 3-5 minutes, then flip and cook the other side until brown.